Section A: Academic Integrity

 It is the student’s responsibility to clarify with the professor what constitutes acceptable use of test aides or collaboration.

 Plagiarism: Plagiarism is the appropriation or imitation of the language, ideas, and/or thoughts of another person and the representation of them as one’s own original work.
 It includes:

-- Buying, selling, or downloading papers or works and submitting them as one’s own.
+- Buying, selling, or downloading papers, assignments, images, or creative works and submitting them as one’s own.

 - Copying sections of books or articles in one’s paper without proper citation.